-Join Chris Reilly for an in-depth discussion in this video Making surfaces with sweep commands, part of Up and Running with Rhino for Mac.
+Join Chris Reilly for an in-depth discussion in this video Making surfaces with sweep commands, part of Learning Rhino for Mac.

 - Let's talk about creating surfaces using the Sweep commands in Rhino 5 for Mac.
 I've opened up surfaces-sweeps.3dm from the Example Files and here, we've got a few different sets of curves and surfaces and to work with.
 So we'll look at making surfaces with two similar Sweep commands: Sweep 1 Rail and Sweep 2 Rails.
 Sweep 1 makes a surface that passes through one or more profile curves and those act as cross-sections along with one rail curve that defines a surface edge.
 And Sweep 2 behaves almost exactly the same way, only it has two rail curves that define the surface edges.